programistka/personal-website/content/blog/comparing-react-to-react-native/index.md

 ### Browser Debugging

 The JavaScript code in React Native usually gets parsed on a device’s JavaScript engine, called the JavaScript Core.
 However, if you enable debug mode on a mobile simulator, you will be able to run the JavaScript through a browser’s JS engine and you will therefore have access to tools such as the Chrome debugging tools.
 This allows you to use `console.log()` statements and read the output in a browser’s console.
-You can also inspect XHR requests being made and if you’re using Redux, you can take advantage of the [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension) as well.
+You can also inspect XHR requests being made and if you’re using Redux, you can take advantage of the <Link to="https://github.com/zalmoxisus/redux-devtools-extension">Redux Devtools</Link> as well.

 ![You can use a brower’s debugging tools with React Native when operating the app in “debug mode”](./images/image-6.gif)